greenm01/ec4x/docs/ec4x_specs.md

 ## XX\.4 Maintenance Costs

-At the beginning of each turn players pay maintenance costs for everything they own: ships, ground units, yards, bases and anything else that can be constructed.
+At the beginning of each turn, players pay maintenance costs for everything they own: ships, ground units, yards, bases and anything else that can be constructed.
 All costs are listed in the data tables in Section 9.

 Players are able to reduce maintenance costs by placing active duty ships on either reserve status or mothballing them: